Calms down your immune system.

 What to expect when you take Remicade (Infliximab) for Rheumatoid arthritisSkip what to expect section.
 Skip to Risks & Warnings section.

-Side effects for Remicade (Infliximab)
+Side effect rates for Remicade (Infliximab)

 Remicade (Infliximab) has been reported to cause hypersensitivity reactions (severe rash, trouble breathing) and angioedema (life-threatening condition with swelling with or without hives).
 If you notice these symptoms after your dose or days later, call your doctor and get medical care right away.